Lois Jotter: Career and later life

 Jotter was an Assistant Professor of Biology at UNC-Greensboro from 1963 until she retired in 1984.

-In 1980, she returned to the Grand Canyon for a second time as part of a scientific expedition to study environmental change in the area.
+In 1994, she returned to the Grand Canyon for a second time as part of a scientific expedition to study environmental change in the area.
 The group used Jotter and Clover's plant list from 1938 as the basis of their work to restore native species destroyed by the Glen Canyon Dam.

 Jotter died of congestive heart failure on April 30, 2013 in Greensboro, NC.
-At the time of her death at age 99, Jotter was the last surviving female member of the 1938 Grand Canyon expedition, as Clover had passed away in 1980.
+At the time of her death at age 99, Jotter was the last surviving member of the 1938 Grand Canyon expedition.
+Clover had died in 1980.

 Personal life

 She married Guatemalan botanist Dr. Victor Cutter, Jr. in 1942, and they had two children, Ann and Vic Cutter.
 Her husband died in 1962.